 Clinton Budget Fakes Deficit Reduction

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 13, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 13, 1993

 Every morning at 6:00 am I wake up to the mellifluous tones of National Public Radio’s Bob Edwards reading the morning headlines.
 Last week, Edwards opened my day with “President Clinton’s $500 billion deficit reduction package goes to Congress today.”